 An experience that the viewer is an integral part of, as a potential client - or better user - of the concept of design process.

-With tenacity and passion, Ladies, Wine & Design - Bologna has put into play all its resources, taking care of the design, graphics, communication, photography, and finally the spectacular final installation.
+With tenacity and passion, Ladies, Wine & Design - Bologna has put all its resources into play, taking care of the design, graphics, communication, photography, and finally the spectacular final installation.

 This creative synergy gave life to a unique and exciting experience.